 Videography: Danica Knezevic

-Pietà is currently on exhibition in BLUE, a Blue Mountains Cultural Centre Exposé Program exhibition curated by Beata Geyer, at the Blue Mountains Cultural Centre from 1 Aug – 20 Sept 2020.
+Pietà was exhibited in BLUE, a Blue Mountains Cultural Centre Exposé Program exhibition curated by Beata Geyer, at the Blue Mountains Cultural Centre from 1 Aug – 20 Sept 2020.